 Many coastal areas around the world are facing an immense dilemma.
 How do you deal with densification and increase in population in these areas considering the reality of rising sea levels?
 Coastal areas are however some of the most desirable places to live and work.
 In fact they are often attractive from a perspective of livelihood or because of its advantageous environmental conditions.
 It is therefore important to consider when construction activity does have to take place, it builds in resilience to an uncertain future.
 Moreover, it should employ building methods and use materials that have a minimal impact on their fragile ecosystems.’

-The site of the Mumbai Artist Retreat on the other side of the Mumbai Bay is typical in that respect.
-Since it it relatively difficult to get to, it still has a rural, agricultural character.
+The site of the Other Side Studio (the Mumbai Artist Retreat) on the other side of the Mumbai Bay is typical in that respect.
+Since it is relatively difficult to get to, it still has a rural, agricultural character.
 More so in contrast to the rest of Mumbai it still has somewhat of a shoreline to speak off.
-Here, the Mumbai Artist Retreat inteds to become a place where artists can work in a spacious, natural environment.
+Here, the Mumbai Artist Retreat intends to become a place where artists can work in a spacious, natural environment.
 A place that is away from the heavy physical and psychological demands of the global metropole.
 However with the skyline of Mumbai across the bay, it still feels connected with the city.

 The site is a low lying coconut palm plantation located near a beach.
 Because of a decreasing ground water table, it suffers from saline ground water in the summer months.
 In order to replenish the ground water table with sweet water, a waterharvesting pond in the middle of the site recharges the ground water table.
 In addition, the pond attracts significant amount of fish and bird life.

 Across the length of the property, three zones define the programming of the site.
 The temporary residential zone, the workspace zone and the residential zone for long term accommodation.
 The program proposes a series of temporary structures to accommodate these activities.